-The pulse repetition frequency can vary from 1 to 100 Hz, and pulse widths can vary from 2 us to 200 $\mu$ s.
-The maximum duty cycle is 0.1%.
+The pulse repetition frequency can vary from 1 Hz to 1 kHz, and pulse widths can vary from 2 us to 50 μ s.
+The maximum duty cycle is 5%.

-The Model AV-106B-B pulse generator is a current pulser.
+The Model AV-106B-B-P-SPSLA pulse generator is a current pulser.
 The current amplitude is largely independent of the load voltage.
-The load voltage must not exceed 100V.
+The load voltage must not exceed +8V.

-The AV-106B-B system consists of an instrument mainframe and a negative output module (the AV-106B-B-PG).
-The output module connects to the mainframe using two cables: a 25-conductor cable, detachable at the mainframe end, carries the control signals, and a single-conductor shielded RG-58 cable, detachable at both ends, carries the high voltage power supply (±120V, approximately).
+The AV-106B-B-P-SPSLA system consists of an instrument mainframe and an output module (the AV-106B-B-P-SPSLA-PG).
+The output module connects to the mainframe using two cables: a 25-conductor cable, detachable at the both ends, carries the control signals, and a single-conductor shielded RG-58 cable, detachable at both ends, carries the high voltage power supply (+24V, approximately).